akmmubashir/timesheet-app/README.md

 ## Usage

-1. Log in to your account
+1. Log in to your account using your email and password (default email: test@gmail.com, password: password123)
 2. View your weekly timesheet
 3. Add new tasks by clicking the "+" button
 4. Edit or delete existing tasks